PavLovesDog/OpenGL-Project/README.txt

 ______
 GPGPU
 - What is it?
-General Purpose Graphics Processing Unit(GPU), is a processing unit which performs calculations with great parallelism, due to its many cores, which would otherwise run through the CPU.
+General Purpose Graphics Processing Unit(GPU), is a processing unit which performs general calculations with great parallelism, due to its many cores, which would otherwise run through the CPU.
-Namely, the GPU is dedicated to graphics rendering.
+Usually, the Graphics Processing Unit(GPU) is dedicated to graphics rendering.
+However, the term GPGPU came about when code began to be optimized to run through the GPU rather than CPU.
+As the technology and need for software parallelism grew, the CPU quickly became unable to keep up due to its sequential nature, where the GPU could handle massive amounts of data as long as the code was written for its architecture.
+*prevelently this is within the areas of machine learning (A.I), crypto-mining, graphics-processing (the GPUs original function), scientific computations & other physics calculations.

 - why do we use it?
-Unlike the CPU, the GPU was designed to calculate vast sums of calculations in parallel, so for displaying graphics to a screen the GPU can handle the necessary tasks quickly and efficiently, without taxing the CPU or other resources (such as battery-life for mobile devices).
+Unlike the CPU, the GPU was designed to calculate vast sums of calculations in parallel, so for displaying graphics to a screen the GPU can handle the necessary tasks quickly and efficiently, without taxing all resources, where the CPU would be left behind trying to solve all graphics equations sequentially.
+We use this technology to handle massive amounts of data which require specific tasks, or low-level calculations performed on every set of data (such as linear algebra, floating-point clculations etc.), that need to be solved simultaneuosly for correct
+& smootg data output of the program running the code.

 - why do we need it?
-Thousands to millions of calculations are performed every second over the many cores of the GPU, this enables the display on your device to be constantly updated and provide a clean, smooth viewing experience. without a GPU, modern day graphics would greatly hinder the CPU & we'd probably all be outside looking at nature instead
+Thousands to millions of calculations are performed every second over the many cores of the GPU, this enables the display on your device to be constantly updated and provide a clean, smooth viewing experience. without a GPU, modern day graphics would greatly hinder the CPU & we'd probably all be outside looking at nature instead.
+We need General Purpose Graphics Processing Unit programming for the ever growing demand for better graphics and the exploration into better, 'smarter' technology for the uses stated above (look for the *)

 ____________________________________
 CPU vs. GPU - WHat's the difference?